Hope for the Future - Advancing Research

 As a partner in the UCD Consortium, one of the key roles of the National Urea Cycle Disorders Foundation (NUCDF) is to provide critical input regarding the need for and development of new studies.
 NUCDF's unique perspective as the center of the UCD community provides insight to researchers about treatment and management issues, as well as focus for key research priorities.
 NUCDF also provides information to our families and affected individuals about research studies and how they can participate in moving critical research forward.

 NUCDF believes that it is critical to invest in a clinical research infra-structure to enable us to find safe and effective treatments for UCDs, ensure patient access to expert care, and to accomplish our ultimate goal of a cure.
 There are currently 14 UCD Consortium clinical research centers across the U.S., as well as three international sites in Toronto, Zurich, and Heidelberg.
 Researchers and clinicians all over the world are invited to participate in the UCD Consortium efforts, and to join us in advancing our research as quickly as possible.
-In addition to funding neuroimaging studies at the Georgetown site, beginning in mid 2016 NUCDF will fund 2 additional research sites at Stanford and UC San Francisco.
+In addition to funding neuroimaging studies at the Georgetown site, in late 2016 NUCDF began funding 2 additional research sites at Stanford and UC San Francisco.
 The NUCDF Fellowship Award supports the brightest and most promising young research investigators and their research projects in the field of UCD.
 NUCDF Fellows Ayelet Arez, Oleg Schelochkov and Sandesh Nagamani have made transformational discoveries that benefit UCD patients and the general population.
 Lindsay Burrage, MD, the 2014 recipient of the NUCDF Fellowship, has developed enzyme replacement therapy for arginase deficiency.

 What kind of research is being conducted?

 There are three main types of research that can help improve the quality of life for UCD patients.